markert/fili.js/README.md

     tests: 100, // numbers of tests (random, ramp, impulses, steps)
     offset: 5, // offset of input
     pp: 10, // peak to peak of input
     maxStable: 20, // values over this border will be considered as unstable
     minStable: -10, // values under this border will be considered as unstable
     setup: 1000 // steps until initial setup of filter is complete });
 ```

+## License

+MIT